shadowemperor1510/shadowemperor1510/README.md

 ### About Myself
-I am a Senior Undergad at IIT Gandhinagar hailing from Thane, Maharashtra.
-I am pursuing my majors in Chemical Engineering with Minors in Computer Science Engineering.
+I have completed my undergraduate studies at the Indian Institute of Technology Gandhinagar (Class of 2025), hailing from Thane, Maharashtra.
+I have completed my majors in Chemical Engineering with Minors in Computer Science Engineering.
 I am deeply passionate about programming languages and Mathematics.
-I am currently working in the domains of Machine Learning, Computer Vision and Data Analytics.
-I am open to work as a remote intern during my semester to gain experience in the indusrty.
+I love working in the domains of Machine Learning, Data Science, Computer Vision and Data Analytics.
 <!--
 **shadowemperor1510/shadowemperor1510** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.